Taramckean/Captain-Jacks-Coding-App/README.md

 ### Javascript-front-end

 1. In terminal window 3: `npm install`
+2. In terminal window 3: `npm install --dev eslint`
-2. In terminal window 3: `npm start`
+3. In terminal window 3: `npm start`

 ### Localhost Information
 Route information can be found in the Javascript-back-end folder in the server.js file.